SirjanK/ml_coding_exercises/README.md

 See `PositionalEncoding.ipynb`

 Visualize absolute sinusoidal positional encodings along with RoPE.
 Also visualize the dot products between learned absolute posititional encodings.

+## NanoGPT Reimplementation
+Reimplement the nanoGPT model from https://github.com/karpathy/nanoGPT without referencing it directly.
+Train a language model on Tiny Shakespeare: https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt and generate text from it.

+We implement the model from scratch and have a lite config for training on CPU and a heavy version for training on GPU.